Abstract Submission Instructions

 - Current (no older than 5 years) unless classic work such as: Benner, P. (1984).
 From novice to expert: Excellence and power in clinical nursing practice.
 Addison-Wesley.

 - Contain complete publication information in a format such as APA (Resource: Purdue OWL)

 - All content must be based on the latest evidence and free from product/company promotion.

 - If you have more than 6 presenters for your session, please contact firstname.lastname@example.org for instructions.

 - Spell out abbreviations, acronyms, or initials with first use

-- Proofread submission carefully to ensure correct spelling and grammar (points are deducted for misspelled words and incorrect grammar)
+- Proofread submission carefully to ensure correct spelling and grammar.

 Start Your Submission